 \end{enumerate} \end{lemma}

 \begin{proof} We give a proof for the case \eqref{nonorientableCase}.
-Other cases can be proved in a similar way.
-Let, as in the statement of the proposition, $\Delta_1$ be the surface that we get by writing the words $u_1 \cdots u_t$ around the boundaries of $t$ disks and identifying the 1-cells according to their labels.
-Then the surface $\Delta'$ is a connected sum of $\Delta$ and $\Delta_1$ and $t-1$ tori:
+The other cases can be proved in a similar way.
+Let $\Delta_1$ be the surface obtained by writing the words $u_1,\ldots,u_t$ around the boundaries of $t$ disks and identifying the 1-cells according to their labels, as in the statement of the Lemma.
+Then the surface $\Delta'$ is a connected sum of $\Delta$, $\Delta_1$, and $t-1$ tori:

-Since $\Delta $ and $\Delta_1$ are both non-orientable, this connected sum is the same as a connected sum of $k+g_{\Delta_1}$ projective planes and $t-1$ tori.
+Since $\Delta $ and $\Delta_1$ are both non-orientable, this connected sum is the same as a connected sum of $k+Sq{\Delta_1}$ projective planes and $t-1$ tori.
 Hence,

-Since the connected sum of a torus and a projective plane is homeomorphic to the connected sum of three projective planes, we have
+Since the connected sum of a torus and a projective plane is homeomorphic to the connected sum of three projective planes, we have: